Calculate CO2 concentration in the chloroplast or mesophyll

 exdf

-object representing data from a Licor gas exchange measurement system.- photosynthesis_type
+object, typically representing data from a Licor gas exchange measurement system.- gmc_at_25

 A string indicating the type of photosynthesis being considered (either